Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 ### Injection

 **OWASP identifier:** A05:2025.
-OWASP continues to place Injection among the most tested and most significant categories, and the Twenty Twenty-Five page explicitly reminds readers that the category includes a wide range of weaknesses from XSS to SQL injection.
-The practical consequence is that the README should not present Injection as “just SQLi.”
-It should treat it as **untrusted input reaching an interpreter or context without correct separation**.
+OWASP continues to place Injection among the most tested and most significant categories, and the Twenty Twenty-Five page explicitly reminds readers that the category includes a wide range of weaknesses from XSS to SQL injection. **untrusted input reaching an interpreter or context without correct separation**.

 A serious Injection section should cover at least SQL injection, NoSQL injection, OS command injection, LDAP injection, XPath injection, template injection, and XSS.
 OWASP’s Input Validation, Injection Prevention, SQL Injection Prevention, and Query Parameterization cheat sheets are the core prevention references.
 PortSwigger’s Web Security Academy is also a strong primary training and scenario source for SQLi, XSS, NoSQLi, and related variants.